guaxinim9/quartz/content/index.md

 ---
 title: Home
 ---
 Welcome to my digital garden!

-Here I will post notes and essays that I think others might find useful or interesting, along with uploading things I really like, such as [[Sadhana the Realization of Life]].
+The purpose of this website is twofold.

+1) To provide a curated list of what I currently consider to be my best work
+2) To share my personal web of notes, ideas, interesting facts, etc

 Some of my recent writings:
  - [[Education of the Future]]